May 2022 Novel Ideas: 30 Quick Lit Reviews

 I was wondering about how Philip won the heart of then Princess Elizabeth, and this fictional story filled in some fun details.
 Think of it as a prequel to the first episode of The Crown in the best way!

-Every royal-obsessed person needs to add this one to their TBR list and check out our list of books like the crown!
+Every royal-obsessed person needs to add pick from Books about Queen Elizabeth II to their TBR list and check out our list of books like the crown!

 Thanks to One More Chapter for my review copy of this book.
 All opinions are my own.